I Am Kathalan

 2024 Indian film by Girish A. D.

-I Am Kathalan is a 2024 Indian Malayalam-language cyber thriller film directed by Girish A. D. and produced by Dr. Paul Varghese and Krishnamoorthy under the banner of Dr. Paul Entertainment, with co-production by Tinu Thomas.
-The screenplay of the film was written by Sajin Cherukayil.
-The film features Naslen, Anishma Anilkumar, Lijomol Jose, Dileesh Pothan, Vineeth Vasudevan, Sajin Cherukayil, Vineeth Viswam and Arjun K.
+I Am Kathalan is a 2024 Indian Malayalam-language cyber thriller film directed by Girish A. D. and written by Sajin Cherukayil.
+The film features Naslen, Anishma Anilkumar, Lijomol Jose and Dileesh Pothan.

 The film was officially announced on 24 November 2022.
 Principal photography commenced on 29 December 2022, in Irinjalakuda, Thrissur, Kerala.
 The film showcases music and original background score by Sidhartha Pradeep.

 I Am Kathalan released in theatres on 7 November 2024.
 It received mixed reviews from audiences and was an average success at the box office.

 Plot

 Unable to find employment after graduating due to his backlogs and less-than-impressive projects, Vishnu is at a crossroads in his love life after his girlfriend Shilpa decides to move on, as she can't imagine a life with someone who has nothing going for him.
-After an encounter with her dad Chacko leaves him humiliated, Vishnu vows to take revenge on Chacko's chit-fund company, using his cyber skills under the name of Kathalan which means "lover" in the Indian language Tamil.
+After an encounter with her dad Chacko leaves him humiliated, Vishnu vows to take revenge on Chacko's chit-fund company, using his cyber skills under the name of Kathalan ("lover" in Tamil).
 He hacks their server several times, leaving them with financial losses.
 Things turn complicated when an ethical hacker named Simi enters and helps Chacko to find Kathalan, the masked hacker.
 Shilpa ends up marrying an accountant in her father's company and he decides to taunt Vishnu so that they can somehow catch up but Vishnu covers his tracks so well that he is never caught for his cyber hacking crimes.
-Vishnu's father finally gifts him with a laptop and just asks him to "do good" with it and the movie ends with a twist that you wouldn't expect as he interviews with the same person who has been trying to track him down.
+Vishnu's father finally gifts him with a laptop and just asks him to "do good" with it and the movie ends with a twist that you wouldn't expect as he interviews with Simi.